JoeHart/pride-flag-api/data/content/Homepage.md

 ### Adding flags

 Flags are stored in the `flags` folder.
-To add a new one simply:
+To add a new one you can:

 1. Create a new js file with the id of the flag `flagid.js`
 2. Fill the flag out with it's info.